Skip to main content

 disable_signup_without_invite: true

-disable_user_create_org: true
+disable_user_create_org: false

 Generate a strong secret for server.secret.
-Use at least 32 characters with a mix of letters, numbers, and special characters.
+Use at least 32 characters with a mix of letters, numbers, and special characters.If you need to CHANGE the server secret after the server has been started you must use the pangctl rotate-server-secret command to re-encrypt sensitive data.
+Follow docs here.

 Reference